 Bring your headgear!
-We will measure the space the headgear is creating — this will tell us how successful the treatment is and how often the headgear is being worn.
+We will measure the space that the headgear is creating — this will tell us how successful the treatment is, and how often the headgear is being worn.

-A Rapid Maxillary Expander (RME) helps widen a patient’s upper jaw over time by widening the patient’s palate.
+A Rapid Maxillary Expander (RME) helps widen a patient’s upper jaw over time, by widening the patient’s palate.
 A parent or patient adjusts the Expander daily according to Dr. Dovorany’s instructions.
-One the palate has been widened enough, the expander is left in place for about four months without further adjustment.
+Once the palate has been widened enough, the Expander is left in place for about four months without further adjustment.

 • Experience a tingling sensation across the bridge of the nose.

 • See a space appear between your upper two front teeth.

 A special key is used to activate the Rapid Maxillary Expander: